fadliarif08/fraud_detection/README.md

 # fraud_prediction
 Data Science project using Python.
 Build machine learning model  (XGBoost) to predict whether or not the tranksaction is fraudulent or not.
+Correctly classify 85.8 % of the data that were fraudulent, and classify 96 % of the data that were non fraudulent on the test set.

 Dataset: